-Automation Generation and Voltage Control – Power system operation considered so far was under conditions of steady load.
+Power system operation considered so far was under conditions of steady load.
 However, both active and reactive power demands are never steady and they continually change with the rising or falling trend.
-Steam input to turbo generators (or water input to hydro-generators) must, therefore, be continuously regulated to match the active power demand, failing which the machine speed will vary with consequent change in frequency which may be highly undesirable* (maximum permissible change in power frequency is ± 0.5 Hz).
-Also the excitation of generators must be continuously regulated to match the reactive power demand with reactive generation, otherwise the voltages at various system buses may go beyond the prescribed limits In modern large interconnected systems, manual regulation is not feasible and therefore automatic generation and voltage regulation equipment is installed on each generator.
+Steam input to turbo generators (or water input to hydro-generators) must, therefore, be continuously regulated to match the active power demand, failing which the machine speed will vary with consequent change in frequency which may be highly undesirable (maximum permissible change in power frequency is ± 0.5 Hz).
+Also the excitation of generators must be continuously regulated to match the reactive power demand with reactive generation, otherwise the voltages at various system buses may go beyond the prescribed limits In modern large interconnected systems, manual regulation is not feasible and therefore Automation Generation and Voltage Control equipment is installed on each generator.

 It has been shown in previous chapters that for small changes active power is dependent on internal machine angle δ and is independent of bus voltage; while bus voltage is dependent on machine excitation (therefore on reactive generation Q and is independent of machine angle δ.
 Change in angle δ is caused by momentary change in generator speed.
 Therefore, load frequency and excitation voltage controls are non-interactive for small changes and can be modelled and analysed independently.

 The regulators must be designed to be insensitive to fast random changes, otherwise the system will be prone to hunting resulting in excessive wear and tear of rotating machines and control equipment.